TO BE PUBLISHED October 2020

 The agenda in summary

-- Priorities for health research policy in England - looking at public and private investment, and the wider research environment;
+- Priorities for health research policy in England;

 - Encouraging research uptake - regulation, safeguarding data, and navigating the approval process: